 Finally the tools.
 As people, we get used to some tools and we need to sometimes learn new ones.
 Learning is hard, and it gets even harder when we don’t have a clear idea of all the tools we need to learn.
 From getting used to using a Macintosh to not using Lotus Notes, each of us have our own set of challenges.
 Here are some things to keep in mind:

 I hope you find this useful.
 The idea of making this list was to help get a jumpstart without having to waste much of our time.
-These are what I consider the standard operating procedures (SOP) on changing jobs or roles as a product manager.
+These are what I consider the standard operating procedures (SOP) on changing jobs or roles.
 If incase you managed to do all of the above, scroll down to the second 30 days!

 If you’ve weathered the first 30 days, Congrats!
 You’ve now moved to the next set of challenges – the second 30 days!

-What we did in the first 30 days of being a Product Manager was establishing the base.
+What we did in the first 30 days was establishing the base.
 If you’ve seen military warfare, the soldiers and units move in the warfront from one base to another and get ready to attack.
 They prepare the bunkers, load the guns and layout the map, mark the targets and get ready for the next counter-offensive or offensive strike.

-A disciplined product management approach is good for the product and for its stakeholders.
+A disciplined approach is good for you, the product and for its stakeholders.

-So what do we do in the second 30 days as a Product Manager?
+So what do we do in the second 30 days?

 ..and start to connect and reconnect the dots as you learn new things about the product and its ecosystem.
 Focusing on the following will be really important:

-These are the three key elements for the second 30 days in the role of a Product Manager.
+These are the three key elements for the second 30 days in the role.
 The key is to listen more and talk less, more now than any other time.
 This is because the first 30 days has given set the bearings of people, process, product and tools, the mind is freed of the clutter and the context is clear.
 Let’s jump right into each one of them.

 Learning can happen in multiple ways.
 Here are some ways that are guaranteed to work well to get you off on the right foot.

-If you’ve jumped in the middle of an ongoing release that’s coming to an end, use the opportunity to do a retrospective.
-You can offer to run a release retrospective with the teams.
+If you’ve changed jobs, it’s likely that you’ve jumped into the thick of things.
+Businesses don’t wait for you to catch on, but you have to make time for it – use the opportunity to do a retrospective.
+You can offer to run a retrospective with the teams or just your team.
 This is one of my favorite things to do when I’m new to an organization or team as it gives me the advantage of being an outsider.

 I’ve seen that people are generally more comfortable doing retrospectives with someone who hasn’t been around when the release took place.